What is case management?

 Who can register?

 Registration is open to anyone who has an interest in understanding the case management process and or wants to become a case manager.
-It is an introductory program to individuals with little to no case management knowledge or experience.
+It is an introductory program for individuals with little to no case management knowledge or experience.
+This microcredential focuses on case management in the health and social services while providing foundational information that may be of value in other case management contexts.

 University students and graduates or community college students and graduates with career plans in human services will particularly find this microcredential of benefit.
 Individuals working in organizations who are currently doing case management and are new to their role will also find this microcredential beneficial.